LuxCoreRender/WindowsCompile/README.txt

 directory:
 - https://github.com/LuxCoreRender/LuxMark

-2) Open the "x64 Native Tools Command Prompt" (one of the others will not work), navigate to the "WindowsCompile" folder and simply invoke the cmake-build-x64.bat file:
+2) Open the VS2017 x64 command prompt (you must use "x64 Native Tools Command Prompt" to execute the .bat), navigate to the "WindowsCompile" folder and simply invoke the cmake-build-x64.bat file:

 cd C:\Path\to\luxcorerender\WindowsCompile\